Green Power Frittata | Quick Dinner Ideas

 This frittata is the perfect destination for those leftover cooked greens from Tuesday night’s dinner, the half an onion from another recipe, or that half-container of sour cream from taco night last week.
 Oh, and that bag of sun-dried tomatoes languishing in your pantry that you are not sure how to finish?
 Use them in this frittata, add some herbs and shredded cheese and you are on the road to deliciousness.
 Dairy is not absolutely essential in this recipe, the resulting frittata will still be delicious without, just a bit less fluffy, but still full of wonderful flavors.

 While I do like to include leftovers in this “egg pie”, I find that three ingredients, not including the cheese and dairy, are usually enough.
 Otherwise flavors get lost, and can end up clashing with each other.
 Four ingredients work if the fourth ingredient is an herb or other non-bulky flavoring agent.

 Buying Pastured Eggs

-The best eggs to buy, from an environment, nutritional, and animal welfare standpoint are pastured eggs.
+The best eggs to buy, from an environmental, nutritional, and animal welfare standpoint are pastured eggs.
 Pastured eggs come from hens that actually live outdoors, eating seeds and insects (chickens are NOT vegetarians), providing an egg superior in both nutrition and flavor.
-If I am unable to purchase eggs directly from the farmer at the farmers market that I know is raising pastured eggs (I asked), my favorite egg brand, widely available in my area, is Vital Farms.
-Pete and Gerry’s and Happy Egg Co also get consistently good ratings from trusted 3rd parties such as the Cornucopia Institute.
+If I am unable to purchase eggs directly from the farmer at the farmers market that I know is raising pastured eggs (I asked), I look for Vital Farms, Pete and Gerry’s, or Happy Egg Co eggs.
+These brands are widely available in my area and get consistently good ratings from trusted third parties such as the Cornucopia Institute.